researchstudio-sat/webofneeds/documentation/build-with-eclipse.md

 11. Set maven profiles: right-click the webofneeds project in the package explorer >> Maven >> Select Maven Profiles. check `skip-tests`
 12. If you develop on Windows you will need to setup `node`s `windows-build-tools` (see [this guide](./installation-setting-up-frontend-development-environment.md#installing-windows-build-tools-on-windows))

+### Preparation: generate cryptographic keys
+Follow the [instructions for generating your keys](https://github.com/researchstudio-sat/webofneeds/blob/master/documentation/installation-cryptographic-keys-and-certificates.md).
+The result will be a `t-keystore.jks` file somewhere in your filesystem.

 ### Tomcat integration:
 0. Download/Install the latest Tomcat 9 server
 1. Create Server in Eclipse: File >> New >> Other >> Server